fuse-open/sublime-plugin/README.md

-SublimeIntegration
+Sublime Plugin
 ==================
-Sublime integration for Fuse Editor
+Sublime plugin for Fuse Editor

 How to install
 =================